mindspore-ai/docs/docs/mindelec/docs/source_en/time_domain_maxwell.md

 ![initial and boundary conditions](./images/maxwell/equation_maxwell.png)

-The process for MindElec to solve the problem is as follows:
+The process for MindSpore Elec to solve the problem is as follows:

 1. Randomly sample the rectangular domain and the initial boundary conditions to create a training dataset.